behave/behave/docs/tutorial.rst

         * ``{values:Type*}`` (cardinality=0..N, many0)
         * ``{value:Type?}``  (cardinality=0..1, optional).

-    Supports type conversions.
+    Supports type conversions (as above).

 **re**
     This uses full regular expressions to parse the clause text.
 You will need to use named groups "(?P<name>...)" to define the variables pulled from the text and passed to your ``step()`` function.

+    Type conversion is **not supported**.
-    Type conversion must occur in the step function implementation.
+    A step function writer may implement type conversion inside the step function (implementation).

 To specify which parser to use invoke :func:`~behave.use_step_matcher` with the name of the matcher to use.
-You may change matcher to suit specific step functions - the last call to ``step_matcher`` before a step function declaration will be the one it uses.
+You may change matcher to suit specific step functions - the last call to ``use_step_matcher`` before a step function declaration will be the one it uses.

 .. note::